 - 11.1.
 All cars shall have a working AMB/MyLaps compatible transponder. - 11.2.
-It is the driver's responsibility to ensure the transponder is functioning properly - 11.3.
+It is the driver's responsibility to ensure the transponder is functioning properly

+- 11.3.
 A limited number of rental transponders may be available.
 Transponders may be reserved during online registration. - 11.4.
 All timed laps will be scored using the race facilities' timing system.
-In the event of failure of the race facilities' timing system, laps will be scored using the race hosts official back up timing system, whatever that may be.
+In the event of failure of the race facilities' timing system, laps will be scored using the race host's official back up timing system, whatever that may be.
 No personal data logging or in car timing will be used for official lap time results. - 11.5.
-Times will be made available via print-out and/or the Race Monitor app available for Android or iOS devices.
+Times will be made available via print-out and /or via host's live timing system.
+Live timing is not official.